cap-js-community/sap-afc-sdk/README.md

 A periodic scheduling job synchronization event named `SchedulingJob/Sync` is running per default every **1 minute** in the Event Queue, to perform job synchronization from an external source.
 The default implementation is a no-op.

-To implement a custom Job sync extend the Job sync configuration in CDS env as follows.
+To implement a custom job sync extend the job sync configuration in CDS env as follows.

 **CDS Env:**